 2015 – today

 This logo became the first and only one to use the brand’s full name.
-The massive letters with large serifs emphasize the brand’s significance and influence in its time, highlighting its substantial mark in fashion history.
-The visual mark symbolizes the recognition of Phat Farm’s contribution to the industry, an integral part of an era.
+The massive letters with large serifs emphasize the brand’s significance and influence at the time, highlighting its substantial mark on fashion history.
+The visual mark symbolizes recognition of Phat Farm’s contribution to the industry, integral to an era.

 2015 – today

 The emblem, designed as a “shield within a shield,” symbolizes a campaign to protect the brand’s legacy.
 The familiar shield encloses two branches in the design, framing a second shield with the letter “P” in the center.
-This transformation was an attempt to refresh the image and restore lost connections with the core audience amid growing competition among streetwear brands.
+This transformation aimed to refresh the image and reconnect with the core audience amid growing competition among streetwear brands.

 The logo’s design reflects a desire to emphasize uniqueness and preserve the brand’s original style despite changes and challenges.
 It is a visual element that profoundly symbolizes the efforts to maintain a position and strengthen the brand’s identity in the rapidly evolving fashion world.